 The programme currently includes practical placements, which are a valuable component of experiential learning.
-To further enrich the curriculum, the committee recommends reinforcing these placements by prioritizing laboratories that offer active research opportunities but also start-ups, industry and government institutions.
-This would allow students to engage in real-world scientific and other professional inquiries and contribute to ongoing biomedical endeavors.
+To further enrich the curriculum, the committee recommends reinforcing these placements by prioritizing laboratories that offer active research opportunities.
+This would allow students to engage in real-world scientific inquiries and contribute to ongoing biomedical investigations.
+To secure placements, especially if student numbers increase over time, Memoranda of Understanding (MoUs) or contracts with such laboratories need to be put in place.

-Moreover, the academic staff is encouraged to leverage future collaborations with both local and international institutions - particularly take advantage of the resources provided by the SUNRISE consortium - to identify and invite distinguished Visiting Professors specializing in Advanced Cancer Biology and Biomedical Sciences.
+Moreover, the academic staff is encouraged to leverage future collaborations with both local and international institutions-particularly those based in Frankfurt-to identify and invite distinguished Visiting Professors specializing in Advanced Biomedical Sciences.
 Such engagements would not only elevate the academic profile of the programme but also provide students with exposure to cutting-edge research and global perspectives.